MMerzinger/kubernetes-fundamentals/practice/challenges/challenge-1/Readme.md

 # Task

-Deploy the provided YAML with `kubectl apply –f challenge-1.yaml` – do not inspect the YAML.
+Deploy the provided YAML with `kubectl apply -f challenge-1.yaml` - do not inspect the YAML.

 You just deployed something on your cluster.
 But where is it?
 Try to find the pod via
 - Labels (run: challenge-1)